RohanCyberOps/StudentManagementSystem/README.md

 ---

-# 🎓 School Management System 📚
+# 🎓 Student Management System 📚

-Welcome to the **School Management System**!
+Welcome to the **student management system**!
 This application is designed to help you manage student records easily and efficiently.
 Built with **Flask**, it provides a clean and intuitive interface for adding and viewing students.

 ---